Bilateral hydrogenation induced high-Chern-number quantum anomalous Hall state in monolayer Cr$_2$Ge$_2$Te$_6$: RESULTS

 To identify the most favorable adsorption site on the Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ (CGT) monolayer, the adsorption of a single hydrogen atom on three distinct sites including adsorption on the top of Cr, Ge, and Te atoms are investigated, as depicted in the Supplemental Material \cite{Supplement}.
 Our findings reveal that hydrogen preferentially forms a bond with the Te atom compared with other adsorption configurations.
 Given this preferential adsorption, for higher hydrogenation coverage, specifically the fully-hydrogenated Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ monolayer with six hydrogen atoms (denoted as Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$), all hydrogen atoms are considered to bond with the Te atoms, as illustrated in Fig. \ref{fig: fig1-a}.
 The H-Te bond lengths in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ are essentially equal at 1.693 $\mathring{\text{A}}$, demonstrating its ordered structure.
 Hydrogenation significantly changes the lattice structure of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$.
 The optimized lattice constant of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ expands to $a = \text{8.072}$ $\mathring{\text{A}}$ compared to $a_{\text{0}} = \text{6.690}$ $\mathring{\text{A}}$ in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$.
 This expansion is accompanied by a suppressed height of the Te atom plane.

-For comparative analysis, the adsorption energies for other experimental fully-hydrogenated monolayer materials, including graphene (Gr) + 2H \cite{EXP-Hydrogenation-graphene}, germanene (Ge) + 2H \cite{EXP-Germanene-Hydrogenation-FewLayers}, Bi$_{\text{2}}$Te$_{\text{3}}$ + 2H \cite{EXP-MBT-Bi2Te3-Heterostructure-QAHE}, and 2H-MoS$_{\text{2}}$ + 2H \cite{EXP-2H-MoS2-Hydrogenation-PhaseTransition-Twoside}, are calculated, as depicted in Fig. \ref{fig: fig1-b}.
-For these materials, hydrogen atoms are adsorbed on both sides of the monolayers, consistent with the configurations observed in experimentally fabricated materials \cite{EXP-Germanene-Hydrogenation-FewLayers, EXP-Hydrogenation-graphene, EXP-MBT-Bi2Te3-Heterostructure-QAHE, EXP-2H-MoS2-Hydrogenation-PhaseTransition-Twoside}.
-The calculated $E_{\text{Ads}}$ value for Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ is $-$1.52 eV/H. While this value is higher than those for the hydrogenated single-component compounds, $-$2.47 eV/H for Gr + 2H and $-$2.55 eV/H for Ge + 2H, which are known for their exceptional stability and ease of large-area hydrogenation in experiments, it is lower than the adsorption energies for other complex multi-component monolayer materials like $-$1.12 eV/H for Bi$_{\text{2}}$Te$_{\text{3}}$ + 2H and $-$0.74 eV/H for 2H-MoS$_{\text{2}}$ + 2H.
-These comparative results suggest that the synthesis of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ could potentially be fabricated in experiments.
+For comparative analysis, the adsorption energies for other hydrogenated systems with experimental precedents, including graphene (Gr) + 2H \cite{EXP-Hydrogenation-graphene}, germanene (Ge) + 2H \cite{EXP-Germanene-Hydrogenation-FewLayers}, Bi$_{\text{2}}$Te$_{\text{3}}$ + 2H \cite{EXP-Hydrogenation-Bi2Te3-revisible-preventroxidation}, and 2H-MoS$_{\text{2}}$ + 2H \cite{EXP-2H-MoS2-Hydrogenation-PhaseTransition-Twoside}, are calculated, as depicted in Fig. \ref{fig: fig1-b}.
+For these materials, hydrogen atoms are modeled as being adsorbed on both sides of the monolayers to provide a direct structural comparison.

+The exothermic nature of fully-hydrogenated graphene and germanene is corroborated by their exceptional experimental thermal stability.
+For instance, breaking the C-H bonds in plasma-synthesized graphane requires extended annealing above 450$^{\circ}$C \cite{EXP-Hydrogenation-graphene}.
+Similarly, topochemically synthesized hydrogenated germanene only begins to decompose and release hydrogen above 200$^{\circ}$C to 250$^{\circ}$C \cite{EXP-Germanene-Hydrogenation-FewLayers}.
+These high desorption temperatures indicate thermodynamic energy minima, aligning with the negative adsorption energies ($-$0.21 eV/H for Gr + 2H and $-$0.28 eV/H for Ge + 2H) derived from our calculations.

+Crucially, this thermodynamic picture also clarifies the synthesis feasibility of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$.
+The endothermic nature of direct H$_{\text{2}}$ adsorption creates a dissociation barrier, precluding the use of ambient H$_{\text{2}}$ gas.
+While realizing free-standing monolayers with $100\%$ bilateral hydrogenation remains challenging, structural precedents exist: hydrogen can efficiently permeate the van der Waals gaps of bulk 2H-MoS$_{\text{2}}$ and Bi$_{\text{2}}$Te$_{\text{3}}$ to achieve bilateral adsorption \cite{EXP-2H-MoS2-Hydrogenation-PhaseTransition-Twoside, EXP-Hydrogenation-Bi2Te3-revisible-preventroxidation}.
+Notably, the thermodynamic barrier for Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ (0.75 eV/H) is significantly lower than those of Bi$_{\text{2}}$Te$_{\text{3}}$ (1.14 eV/H) and MoS$_{\text{2}}$ (1.53 eV/H).
+Since the latter materials have been successfully hydrogenated using high-energy techniques (e.g., plasma treatments or H$^{+}$ permeation in acids) to bypass the H$_{\text{2}}$ barrier, the experimental realization of bilaterally hydrogenated Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ is a realistic prospect.